noheadx/noheadx.me/content/posts/2025-12-04-good_software_pt1.markdown

 That definition made sense in an era where uptime was measured weekly, deployments were infrequent, and feature requests were negotiated in advance over a long period.
 In that environment, “working software” equaled “good software” because the thresholds were lower and the expectations narrower.

-Leadership, therefore, developed an intuition: if the system functions, the job is done.
+Tech managers, therefore, developed an intuition: if the system functions, the job is done.
 And the function was visible.
 Structural integrity was not.
 Today, that intuition is no longer reliable.